-• Residents' skills and education levels do not match needs of local industry.
+- Residents' skills and education levels do not match needs of local industry. - Low number of local jobs in the knowledge intensive industries which affects household income levels.

-- Low number of local jobs in the knowledge intensive industries which affects household income levels. - Māori and Pacific educational and employment outcomes continue to be below those of other groups. - School level attainment is low and progression into higher education or further training is also low, limiting longer term employment opportunities. - Significant growth planned in the Drury/southern corridor may disrupt businesses in the short-term during construction (through dislocation of premises or noise) and later through the medium-long term development of the proposed new metropolitan centre. - Urban sprawling requires new infrastructure, leading to additional costs. - Proposed Drury road development effect on established local businesses and the town centre. - Flood prone businesses located in Drury. - Businesses trying to cope in a global economic downturn with high interest and inflation rates, increased cost of living, supply chain issues and skilled staffing shortages.
+- Māori and Pacific educational and employment outcomes continue to be below those of other groups. - School level attainment is low and progression into higher education or further training is also low, limiting longer term employment opportunities. - Significant growth planned in the Drury/southern corridor may disrupt businesses in the shortterm during construction (through dislocation of premises or noise) and later through the mediumlong term development of the proposed new metropolitan centre. - Lack of transport infrastructure limits development. - Proposed Drury road development effect on established local businesses and the town centre. - Flood prone businesses located in Drury. - Businesses trying to cope in a global economic downturn with high interest and inflation rates, increased cost of living, supply chain issues and skilled staffing shortages.